zalgorythm/Automated-Iterative-Peer-Review-Simulation-System-AIPRSS-/README.md

-The Automated Peer Review Simulation System (APRSS)
+The Automated Iterative Peer Review Simulation System (AIPRSS)

 1. Introduction: Expanding Logical Validation to Security-Oriented Bug Detection

-The foundational strength of the Automated Peer Review Simulation System (APRSS) lies in its Logical Error Checker (LEC), designed to eliminate logical inconsistencies and ambiguities in system designs.
+The foundational strength of the Automated Peer Review Simulation System (AIPRSS) lies in its Logical Error Checker (LEC), designed to eliminate logical inconsistencies and ambiguities in system designs.
 However, modern complex systems, particularly in areas like blockchain and critical infrastructure, face an additional layer of risk: subtle, exploitable security vulnerabilities.
 These "bugs" often stem from logical flaws, unexpected interactions, or edge cases that traditional static analysis might miss and human auditors might overlook due to the sheer volume of code and design permutations.

-To address this critical need, APRSS incorporates a specialized BugHunter module within the LEC.
+To address this critical need, AIPRSS incorporates a specialized BugHunter module within the LEC.
 This integration transforms the LEC from a purely logical validator into a comprehensive, security-aware AI audit assistant, creating a seamless pipeline for both design soundness and proactive vulnerability detection.
 This significantly elevates the security posture of any system validated by APRSS.

 2. Architecture Overview: LEC with BugHunter Module